Rust Basics

 Main Function

-In every Rust program, the main
+In every Rust program, the main function executes first:

 fn main() { // code here will run first }